 - Click Load to load the event data into GeoEvent Simulator.

-The Load From File dialog displays the first dozen or more event records, parsed using your specified delimiters.
-It is important that attribute values (e.g. Field 0, Field 1, Field 2, Field 3, etc.) map to attribute fields specified in a GeoEvent Definition and that the values in a CSV or TXT file can be implicitly cast to the data types specified for each attribute in a GeoEvent Definition.
+The Load From File dialog box displays the first 12 or more event records, parsed using the specified delimiters.
+It is important that attribute values (for example, Field 0, Field 1, Field 2, Field 3) map to attribute fields specified in a GeoEvent Definition and that the values in a .csv or .txt file can be implicitly cast to the data types specified for each attribute in a GeoEvent Definition.

 Another option for loading simulated event data into GeoEvent Simulator is to load feature records from a feature service.
-Follow the steps below to add event data from a feature service.
+Complete the following steps to add event data from a feature service:

-- Click to open the Load From Layer dialog
+- Click Load from layer to open the Load From Layer dialog box.

-- Click to open the Select Layer dialog and set the properties appropriate for you environment.
+- Click Select layer to open the Select Layer dialog box and set the properties appropriate for the environment.

-- Enter the credentials for connecting to the specified server.
+- Provide the credentials for connecting to the specified server.